 In this post, I will show you different ways to enable Remote Desktop on Windows 11.
-To connect to a device remotely, Windows 11 includes multiple ways to configure the feature using the Settings app, Control Panel, Command Prompt, and PowerShell commands.
+To connect to a device remotely, you can configure Remote Desktop on Windows 11 using methods such as PowerShell, CMD Prompt, WAC, Settings etc.

-Remote desktop is an operating system feature that allows a user to connect to a computer in another location, see that computer’s desktop and interact with it as if it were local.
-In other words, enabling the RDP on Windows 11 allows you ., you can enable Remote Desktop.
+Remote desktop protocol (RDP) is an operating system feature that allows a user to connect to a computer in another location, see that computer’s desktop and interact with it as if it were local.

 Step 1: On a Windows 11 PC, click Start and launch the Settings app.